 Electric Grills: Our Verdict and Recommendations

-Our favorite electric grills – the Cuisinart Griddler, West Bend Electric Indoor Grill and Hamilton Beach Indoor Grill – were easy to assemble and use, producing the kinds of results you will be proud to serve.
+Our favorite electric grills – the Cuisinart Griddler, Hamilton Beach Indoor Grill and the DeLonghi Indoor Grill – were easy to assemble and use, producing the kinds of results you will be proud to serve.
 They also are very easy to clean, with drip trays that collect grease somewhere besides your countertop or on the bottom of your cabinets.